mrbbot/vuex-ignite/README.md

 ```

 This automatically adds the necessary Firebase mutations and action along with a plugin that will automatically
-dispatch that action when the store is ready.
+dispatch that action when the store is ready to set everything up.

 The `ignite` function will read information about how you want to bind data from the `firebase` object in the store
 options.
 The simplest way is to provide the name of which to bind to and a reference to the data.